Skip to content

 postcssIsolateStyles({

-includeFiles: [/vp-doc\.css/]
+includeFiles: [/vp-doc\.css/],

 Taking the table component of element-plus as an example, the rendering result is as follows: